ricketytoc/tp/docs/DeveloperGuide.md

 * **Mainstream OS**: Windows, Linux, Unix, OS-X.
 * **UI**: User Interface, the graphical or textual interface through which a user interacts with a software application.
-* **Git Miletone**: A git milestone is a way to track progress on a group of issues or pull requests in a repository which can achieved within a specified amount of time by setting a start and due date.
+* **Git Milestone**: A git milestone is a way to track progress on a group of issues or pull requests in a repository which can achieved within a specified amount of time by setting a start and due date.

 --------------------------------------------------------------------------------------------------------------------